Back to blog

 Will not:

-- Praise without specific reason
+- Praise without a specific reason

 [paste diff]